Come In and Burn: Legal dispute with Imago

+Writing and recording

 Come In and Burn was the first and only Rollins Band album to be produced by Steve Thompson.
 The band and Thompson recorded around 19 to 22 songs, with pre-production occurring in New York City, and the recording itself taking place in Bearsville, New York.
 Chris Haskett later reflected, "in terms of sound quality, and the way the instruments sound on it – it’s the best record we made.
 But with that said, I also think the songs are overwritten.
 There was too much thinking.
 When we were working on it, we were in between labels.
 There was a big legal dispute between our old label and our new label.
 So we couldn’t record, we couldn’t do anything except go to the rehearsal room five days a week and work on music."
 At the time, Rollins said, "basically, I don't have a life.
 I don’t have any drug addictions to slow me down.
 I don’t have any dependency on alcohol and I don’t have a girlfriend or wife or children.
 The only thing that interests me is work."
 In a March 1997 interview, he added. "this stuff we worked like into the dirt, we wrote over thirty songs.
-We just went over these things with a fine tooth come.
+We just went over these things with a fine tooth comb.
 To the point where we had to walk away from it.
 That's when we brought in the producer.
 Because we didn't even know if we had a record or not at this point."
-Henry Rollins' early working titles for the album were Claim Your Baggage and Baggage Claim, a reference to the overall lyrical content.
+Rollins wrote over 50 different sets of lyrics for Come In and Burn, which is something he had never done before.
+His early working titles for the album were Claim Your Baggage and Baggage Claim, a reference to the overall lyrical content.

 In a 1997 interview with Melody Maker, Rollins reflected, "for me, the real hard thing with this album was lyrically.
 There's a lot of areas where I don't go to; feelings I have and know very well.
 I can articulate them but I don't know if I really have the courage to go wear them on my sleeve every night.
 So, this time around, if there's one concept, it's change.
 Don't do the same damn thing you always do.
 You're now thirtysomething, you know tons about music, so take your music somewhere.
 That's why a song like 'All I Want' came about, where it's way more vulnerable."